MattDodsonEnglish/docs/readme.md

 </form>
 ```

-For more information, check the [How to Add a Contact Form to Your Ghost Blog](https://aspirethemes.com/blog/ghost-contact-form) blog post.
+For more information, check out [How to Add a Contact Form to Your Ghost Blog](https://aspirethemes.com/blog/ghost-contact-form).

 ---

 ### Disqus Comments

-Open the `partials/disqus.hbs` file.
-Replace the `aspirethemes-demos` value with the `DISQUS_SHORTNAME` variable to match your Disqus account shortname.
+To enable [Disqus](https://disqus.com/) as a comments system, open the `partials/disqus.hbs` file.
+Replace the `aspirethemes-demos` value with the ` disqus_shortname` variable to match your Disqus account shortname.

 ```js
 var disqus_shortname = 'aspirethemes-demos';